vs5c0/vs5c0/README.md

-I'm a Computer Science Student & Passinate.
+I'm a Computer Science Student & interested on Gaining Knowledge on Technology.